-Osmosis is defined as the property of a fluid, usually water, to pass through a semi-permeable membrane into a solution where the concentration is higher, in effect trying to equalise the concentrations of the liquids on either side of the membrane.
+Osmosis is defined as the property of a fluid, usually water, to pass through a semi-permeable membrane.
+This is into a solution where the concentration is higher.
+In effect it tries to equalise the concentrations of the liquids on either side of the membrane.

 Countermeasure – Apart from changing coating system type, we can only reduce the permeability of the film by applying more layers, ultimately a thicker film.
-This, in tandem with the fact that coatings are best applied in thinner coats and built up (they ‘through’ dry better), is the main reason that our Marine specifications will often include 6 or 7 coats of material:
+Many coatings have best application through multiple thinner coats.
+This is the main reason that our Marine specifications will often include 6 or 7 coats of material.
+These coats consist of:

 - 2 primer

 - 2-3 Marine Gloss

 Applying one coat of Marine Gloss with minimal preparation, to a previously painted boat is simply asking for trouble … in this scenario, on a previously painted substrate, you can reduce the number of coats to let’s say, patch prime any bare, or nearly bare substrate: